26 WEEKS TO ADMINISTRATIVE EXCELLENCE

 ABOUT THIS VIDEO

 Are you really getting what you want at work?
 Do you get the response you want from others?
 Can you convince people to change processes or their minds?
 This week’s webinar is packed with information that will help you get more of what you want for a more fulfilling career.
 Join Joan Burge, Administrative Expert, as we wind down 26 Weeks to Administrative Excellence.
 (4:30 MINS)

 Welcome to week 22, The Fine Art of Persuasion.
 I hope you’re doing well and getting thru this program.
 Can you believe we’re already in week 22!
 I’m really proud of you and hope that you’re going to stay with me for four (4) more weeks.

-If you think about an artist palette, for a moment, and there’s all these colors of paint.
+If you think about an artist palette, for a moment, and there are all these colors of paint.
 That artist is going to use those different colors and different intensities to create the picture they want.
-Well, if you think about your persuasion palette, it too has to include an array of things; from impact words, to body language, the right timing, that person’s values and beliefs and so on.
+Well, if you think about your persuasion palette, it too has to include an array of things; from impact words to body language, the right timing, that person’s values, and beliefs and so on.
 You use those different intensities to be persuasive and make things happen in the work place.